 Set Up – What Do You Need?

-You will need female plants, so purchase feminized seeds from your friendly local neighborhood webshop Amsterdam Marijuana Seeds.
-We have a wide selection of high-quality feminized marijuana seeds.
+You will need female plants, so purchase feminized sinsemilla seeds from your friendly local neighborhood webshop, Amsterdam Marijuana Seeds.
+We offer a wide selection of high-quality feminized marijuana seeds designed for seedless cultivation.
+This way, your sinsemilla grow starts on the right foot.

 Germination